Muqeeth194/AI-Agent/README.md

-# AI Assistant for Query Resolution
+# AI Assistant to Generate Full Stack Applications

 ## Overview

-This terminal based AI Agent is a powerful, conversational assistant specializing in resolving user queries efficiently and effectively.
-Built to interact with users step-by-step, it analyses, plans, and executes actions using a variety of tools to provide accurate and helpful responses.
+This is a terminal-based AI Agent designed as a powerful, conversational assistant specializing in generating full stack applications through efficient and effective resolution of user queries.
+It interacts with users step-by-step by analyzing, planning, and executing actions using a variety of tools to deliver accurate and helpful responses.

 ## Features

+- Terminal-based interactive AI agent
-- Understands user intent and formulates a stepwise plan
+- Understands user intent and formulates stepwise plans
 - Executes stepwise actions leveraging multiple integrated tools
 - Supports task clarification by asking relevant questions
-- Handles complex transformations by breaking them into logical steps
+- Handles complex application development by breaking it into logical steps
 - Monitors and observes outcomes before producing final outputs
 - Provides clear, concise, and professional user responses